Campaign History of the 151e Régiment d'Infanterie - IX

 The commandant takes his pipe, packs it deliberately and lights it.
 He takes ahold of his cane with his hand and dashes forward crying: ‘Forward, my boys!
 This is for France!’

 All the survivors dashed forward behind him.
 He went a dozen meters before collapsing as the bullets rained down like hail, felling a number of soldiers.
 And for the sixth time I ordered in my turn what remained of the company back to the departure parallel.
-An adjudant went up to the body of the Major, leaned down towards him to see if he was dead or simply wounded, but then collapsed on top of his body.
+An adjudant went up to the body of the Commandant, leaned down towards him to see if he was dead or simply wounded, but then collapsed on top of his body.
 A corporal who crawled up to make the same attempt suffered the same fate.
 Captain Le Boulanger took command of the Battalion.
 We were the only officers remaining.

 ‘Such dishonorable and stupid carnage, I tell you.
 How do they expect us to take this fort still defended by an entanglement 50 meters deep that hasn’t even the smallest breach and is protected by multiple machine-guns.
 If we are ordered to attack a seventh time, the men will no longer follow us.
-It will only serve to get us killed like the Major.’
+It will only serve to get us killed like the Commandant.’